mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 Take note of the following details when planning for the migration from Legacy ID Management or Original ID Merge to Simplified ID Merge:

-1. Simplified ID Merge supports only one User ID (`$user_id`) per ID cluster as the canonical Distinct ID.
+1. Simplified ID Merge supports only one User ID (`$user_id`) per ID cluster, and this User ID will serve as the user's canonical Distinct ID.
 If you need an ID management solution that supports multiple User IDs per user, such as both a email address and a phone number, it’s recommended to remain on Legacy ID Management or Original ID Merge which provide methods such as \$create_alias or \$merge to merge multiple User IDs.

    - For example, here’s an attempt to merge `+6512345678` (additional User ID) with `charlie` on Simplified ID Merge:
    ```